 We’ve got several messages (for our clients’ customers) going out this week sharing new in-store classes and workshops that we’re planning and also some survey’s gathering what customers want to learn in-store post-pandemic.

 Then, glean from those insights and survey’s to build new educational, inspirational and fun events to re-connect and get them in-store to share these experiences with you.
 Not sure what kind of experiences and events would be best for your store?
 Take our Customer Experience Quiz.

 While engagement and trust have always been critical in retail, now, the stakes are now crazy-high.

-If you haven’t thought of building a customer community and it sounds like something you’d like to explore, reach out for a FREE (totally no obligation what so ever) Customer Community Health Check – we’ll send you a set of questions investigating five key areas and go over them in person in a Zoom call.
+If you haven’t thought of building a customer community and it sounds like something you’d like to explore, reach out for a FREE (no obligation whatsoever) Customer Experience Assessment – we’ll send you a set of questions investigating five key areas and go over them in person in a Zoom call.
 You’ll definitely get some value from the process we follow even if we go our separate ways.

 PS… If you’d like to learn a bit more about customer engagement and WHAT is at stake, scroll to the bottom of Amy’s Book site and download the first three chapters of her book for FREE, The Retail Experiment.